-- Be Available.
-Choose to use an ‘available or unavailable’ signal, as found in many email programs, with built-in status tools to let virtual team members know when you’re available for a virtual ‘open-office’ policy and then – and this is critical – be available.
+- Be Accessible.
+Choose to use an ‘available or unavailable’ signal, as found in many email programs, to let virtual team members know when you’re available for a virtual ‘open office’ and then – and, this is critical – be available.

-- Ask More Questions, and Listen.
-When you lose in-person contact and its inherent physical cues, you miss important clues.
+- Ask Questions, and Listen.
+Without in-person contact and its inherent physical cues, you miss important clues.
 Listening is at the core of emotional intelligence, and great listeners also ask questions.
 Actively asking questions not only helps you better understand your virtual employees, but makes them feel more valued, too.

-- Leverage Technology.
-Inarguably, technology has changed the way virtual employees – all of us, really – work on a day-to-day basis.
-But when you can’t walk over to someone’s cubicle, take advantage of GoToMeeting, Facetime, Google Hangouts and more to connect with virtual team members.
+- Use Technology.
+Inarguably, technology has changed the way virtual employees – all of us, really – work and interact on a day-to-day basis.
+So when you can’t walk over to someone’s cubicle, take advantage of GoToMeeting, Facetime, Google Hangouts and more to connect with virtual team members.

-PRO TIP: Don’t forget old-fashioned phone call ‘technology,’ too, to stay in touch and nurture relationships.
+PRO TIP: Don’t forget the oft-overlooked and perennially avoided phone call, too, to stay in touch and nurture relationships.

 The work environment of today has assumed a new dynamic as virtual employees enjoy the comfort of home or a neighborhood coffee shop.
 Technology has not only changed the way many people do business, but also changed the way managers must lead.